Visit Cedar Key - HomeTour Tranquility

 Keep driving past the Cedar Key Scrub State Reserve.
 (This is a nice two or three hour trip if you have the time!)
 You'll come to a series of bridges to get out to the island - open your windows and inhale, you're almost there!

-Arriving in Cedar Key...
+Upon Arriving in Cedar Key, Florida...

 At the stop sign, (Second Street) turn left and follow Second Street to the very end past the Cedar Key Beach.
 (Yes, the directions are this simple.)